 Step 3: Reset Network Settings

-Sometimes, the printer may fail to connect to your router if you have changed the password recently.
+Sometimes, the printer may fail to connect to your router if you recently changed the password.
 In that case,

 - Switch on your printer first and go to the “Menu” or “Home” screen.